-Some Harborfest events are free, including music and other live performances at "The Steps" (Washington and Franklin Street in Downtown Crossing), Chowderfest, watching the fireworks from the shore, and appearances by costumed historical reenactors.
+Some Harborfest events are free, including four non-stop days of music and other live performances at "The Steps" (Washington and Franklin Street in Downtown Crossing), Chowderfest, the fireworks show, and appearances by costumed historical reenactors.

 - Adirondack III - USS Constitution Turn-Around Cruise with Continental breakfast- July 4